The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 When journalists were asked to weigh in on the importance of various aspects of SciLine’s service — vetting scientific expertise, evaluating the communication skills of experts, providing professional development opportunities, outsourcing some of the work to secure expert sources, identifying relevant experts, and ensuring recommended sources are more likely to be responsive — they rated identifying relevant experts as most important.
 This was closely followed by ensuring that sources are responsive and vetting the expertise of sources.
 Vetting communication skills and providing training for professional development were rated as the fourth and fifth most important functions, respectively.
 Although not rated low by journalists, outsourcing work to secure a source was the least important function.

-screenshot 2024 06 13 at 10.03.02 am
+Screenshot 2024 06 13 at 10.03.02 AM

 Notes: Journalists were asked to rate the importance of different functions of an expert matching service such as the one offered by SciLine on a scale from 1 (very unimportant) to 5 (very important).